 feelings into words.

-The competition will be judged by a panel of experts, and the winner will
+The competition was judged by a panel of experts, who chose Olivia as the

-receive the latest iPad.
-The top ten poems will be included in a special
+to both of them.
+The top ten poems were included in a special

-edition of The Northern Echo which is to be published on Remembrance
+edition of The Northern Echo which was published on Remembrance

 Sunday, November 9th.